track02/FlagIt/README.md

 Only available via repo - download and load the manifest inside the Chrome Build folder.

-## TODO
+## Potential Future Improvements
-- Investigate chrome packaging process - stripping polyfill?
+- CSS / Layout revamp
 - loading images from external source (e.g. this github page) instead of bundling with addon
 - world map with toggling countries
 - total counter for each page / percentage for collected flags